 The short answer to this question is “yes.”
 As for the long answer, I shared it with an enthusiastic virtual and in-person group at Structured Content 2022, the first conference dedicated to the power of structured content, and am excited to share them with you here.
 Let’s look at why content measurement and content structure should go hand in hand, based on Content Science’s recent award-winning work in content data and insight.

-Our 2021 Content Operations Study identified five levels of organizational maturity.
-Most organizations are at level 2 or 3.
-Only 4% fall into the level 5 category.
+Our Content Operations Study identified five levels of organizational maturity.
+Most organizations are at level 1 or 2.
+Only 2% fall into the level 5 category.
 But all of those organizations regularly evaluate content effectiveness.
-And organizations at any level who report measuring content are more likely to report success, as you can see in the chart below.

 The cool thing here is that adding structure to content makes measuring it more efficient, meaningful, and actionable.
 Let’s walk through a few ways to make that happen.

 A simple way to add structure to content is to add tags.
 You’re probably familiar with adding tags to make content easier to find in the user experience.
 Tags also can help make your reporting of measurements much more efficient to assemble and understand.

 For instance, we recently worked with a large home improvement retailer that was in the early stages of optimizing its content for search visibility and business impact.
 They were not new to content, and had more than 1,000 existing DIY articles, but without much structure.
 We applied a set of tags such as guide type or optimization status to enable more useful breakdowns.

 So let’s look at another way content measurement and content structure multiply the benefits to you.

 Measuring content can help you identify what sets apart the most impactful content–including what structural characteristics.